ryutau/voluntary-collaboration/data/README.md

      - The second digit is indicative of the sequence of threshold values for the mandatory conditions.
      - The third digit in this base-6 number is set to 1 if the session started with the mandatory conditions and 0 if it started with the voluntary conditions.
      - This base-6 number is then converted into its decimal equivalent, rangeing from 0 to 71.

+3. `sub_exp_result.csv`: This file contains behavioral data from the additional experiment.
+Each row represents the result of a participant for a specific round.
+The columns in this file are detailed as follows:

+   - **participant_code**: Represents the participant's identification code.
+Use this when merging with `sub_participant_attributes.csv`.
+   - **rho**: Can be either 0, 0.5, or 1, and indicates the degree of loners' externality (i.e., the probability of a loner being included in the five-person groups) for the round.
+   - **belief_c**: Indicates the participant's estimation of the number of other players choosing the action 'cooperate'.
+   - **belief_d**: Indicates the participant's estimation of the number of other players choosing to 'defect'.
+   - **belief_l**: Indicates the participant's estimation of the number of other players deciding to 'leave'.
+This field will be NULL if group participation is mandatory.
+   - **action**: Describes the action chosen by the participant.
+The possible actions are:
+     - Cooperate ("C")
+     - Defect ("D")
+     - Leave ("L")
+   - **is_coop**: A boolean field that returns true if `action` is "C".
+   - **round_no**: Integer indicating the participant's current round number.

+4. `sub_participant_attributes.csv`: This file contains the attributes of the participants in the additional experiment.
+The columns in this file are detailed as follows:

+   - **participant_code**: Represents the participant's identification code.
+Use this when merging with `sub_exp_result.csv`.
+   - **age**: Indicates the participant's age.
+   - **gender**: Indicatess the participant's gender (male: 0, female: 1, or not to declare: 3).
+   - **session_no**: Indicates the session number that the participant involved.